rook/kubectl-rook-ceph/docs/rook.md

 # Rook

-Rook is parent command which requires sub-command to get working.
-Currently, rook supports these sub-commands:
+The `rook` command supports the following sub-commands:

 1. `purge-osd <osd-id> [--force]` : [purge osd](#purge-osd) permanently remove an OSD from the cluster.
-Multiple OSDs can be removed with a comma-separated list of IDs.
+Multiple OSDs can be removed in a single command with a comma-separated list of IDs.
 2. `version`: [version](#version) prints the rook version.
 3. `status`      : [status](#status) print the phase and conditions of the CephCluster CR
 4. `status all`  : [status all](#status-all) print the phase and conditions of all CRs
 5. `status <CR>` : [status  cr](#status-cr-name) print the phase and conditions of CRs of a specific type, such as 'cephobjectstore', 'cephfilesystem', etc

-## Purge OSD
+## Purge an OSD

 Permanently remove an OSD from the cluster.

-Multiple OSDs can be removed with a comma-separated list of IDs.
+!!! warning
+    Data loss is possible when passing the --force flag if the PGs are not healthy on other OSDs.

 ```bash
 kubectl rook-ceph rook purge-osd 0 --force